Zhenjiang: Climate

+The city has a humid subtropical climate (Koppen:Cwa), with a noticeable rise in rainfall during the East Asian monsoon.
+Extremes since 1951 have ranged from −12.0 °C (unofficial record of −12.9 °C was set on 27 January 1933) to 39.5 °C.

 Administration

 The prefecture-level city of Zhenjiang administers 6 county-level divisions, including three districts and three county-level cities.

 These are further divided into 77 township-level divisions, including 66 towns, 1 township and 10 subdistricts.

 Demographics

 As in Nanjing, Zhenjiang's old Wu dialects have been entirely supplanted by a dialect of Lower Yangtze Mandarin.
 It is incomprehensible to the residents of neighboring Changzhou, whose dialect remains a form of Taihu Wu.

+The population was 3,210,418 as of 2020, reflecting a 0.31% annual change from the 2010 census, which recorded a population of 3,114,105.

 Culture

 Zhenjiang is most famous for its fragrant black vinegar, called Zhenjiang vinegar.
 Chinese legend traces it to Heita, the son of Dukang, the supposed inventor of alcoholic beverages.
 Having forgotten about a vat of wine for 21 days, he found it had spoiled but now possessed a pleasant sour taste that could be used to complement foods.
 The present recipe is said to date back 1400 years, with its major modern manufacturer—the Jiangsu Hengshun Vinegar Industry Co.—dating to 1840.

 Other local specialties include crab cream bun, Chinkiang pork (鎭江肴肉, akin to head cheese), and pickled vegetables.
 Formerly, households in Zhenjiang would prepare for the new year by eating a red-bean dish and avoiding rice.
 One bowl of beans was left on the table to feed the home's flies, from the belief that they would then avoid disturbing the family during the new year festivities.

 A natural spring in a park on the edge of Zhenjiang has been famed since the Tang (7th–9th century) as the best in Jiangsu for making tea.
 It is now marketed as the "First Spring under Heaven".

-The hilly scenery in Zhenjiang's southern suburbs was considered beautiful enough to be the theme of many landscapes by Chinese painters.
 The 15th-century Japanese ink-wash master Sesshū Tōyō studied in Zhenjiang.

 The local Jinshan temple appears in the tale of Madame White Snake and inspired a replica in the Kangxi Emperor's garden at Chengde.